-A series of innovation forums took place in 2014-15 to address just how to achieve cultural change and then how to sustain it.
+A series of innovation forums took place in 2014-15 to explore how to improve human rights culture at a local level.
 There are more details on these in the SNAP Year Two Report.

 A bigger awareness raising campaign, funded by the Scottish Government and shaped by Action Group members, took place in the run-up to SNAP’s second anniversary and International Human Rights Day, 10 December 2015.